Coal in Germany: History

+Phase out

 As coal is continuously phased-out in Germany, natural gas is increasingly replacing coal-burning power plants.
-In late 2021, a record-breaking surge in energy prices in Europe, particularly for natural gas and refined petroleum products, has put this development into question.
+In late 2021, a record-breaking surge in energy prices in Europe, particularly for natural gas and refined petroleum products, put this development into question.
 While the European Union is gradually cutting down on its dependence on fossil fuels, a shift to a green economy has not happened as swiftly as expected.
 Since many countries in Europe resort to natural gas in order to build their green economies, elevated prices for natural gas have been viewed as a stumbling block for reducing greenhouse gas emissions.